Kotambail-Hegde/Masquerade-Emulator/README.md

 # Supported Platforms

-As of today, Masquerade is only tested for Windows Based System.
-There are plans to port this to Linux based system as well.
+As of today, Masquerade is only tested for Windows.
+There are plans to port this to Linux as well.

 # User Interface